Redundancy/go-sync/README.md

 An optimal byte by byte comparison (no expected weak matches, very small index) hits about 8 MB/s (per thread).
 This is slower than the 16 MB/s of the checksum, but it's not horrible considering that it does need to do a lot of extra work.

 On an 8 MB file which has very few matches, once I throw 4 threads at it and make sure to use a buffered reader, we're managing 1s for the comparison.
 The buffered reader is important to use the disks well and avoid thread contention on the file lock.

-The differences in performance are likely accounted for between the io and the index.
+#### Some numbers:
+Budget for 8 MB/s byte by byte comparison on single thread: 120ns

+Current Benchmark State:
+1. Checksum: 62.7 ns
+1. Comparison (No index lookup)
+ 1. Weak Rejection: 85.2 ns
+ 1. Strong Rejection: 458 ns (MD5: 391 ns)
+1. Index Lookup: 70 ns + (for reject)

+A brief profile indicates that MD5.Write is ~50% of the CPU time.
+We can't speed that one up, but we might be able to reduce the frequency with which it's called.

+Rollsum16 rejects ~99% of blocks, but incorrectly assumes a hit 99.9% of the remaining time.
+Small, cheap improvements here can potentially save a lot of MD5-ing.

 ### Testing